mbadry1/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

     | **Totals** | 6     | 4          |

     Modified precision = sum(Count clip) / sum(Count) = 4/6
-- So here are the equations for modified presicion for the n-grams case:
+- So here are the equations for modified precision for the n-grams case:
   ![](Images/60.png)
 - Let's put this together to formalize the BLEU score:
   - **P<sub>n</sub>** = Bleu score on one type of n-gram